 What is the timeline?

-Following careful consideration and deliberation, and after a shortlisting process in January 2020, Outset Partners will convene in March 2020 to judge and select awarded proposals.
+Following careful consideration and deliberation, and after a shortlisting process, Outset Partners will convene in the Summer of 2021 to judge and select awarded proposals.

-Successful applicants will be notified in March 2020 and grants publicly announced in May 2020.
+Successful applicants will be notified in the Autumn of 2021 and grants publicly announced by the close of the year.

 Who may I contact for assistance?